TAV Airports Holding

-TAV Airports Holding (TAV Havalimanları Holding) is a Turkish airport operation and services firm that is part of Groupe ADP.
+TAV Airports Holding (TAV Havalimanları Holding) is a Turkish airport operations and services company that is part of Groupe ADP.
 It is one of the world's largest airport operators, providing services to 1 million flights and 152 million passengers in 2018.

-TAV was established as a joint venture between Tepe Construction, Akfen, and Airport Consulting Vienna in 1997.
 Today, it is the leading airport operator in Turkey and also provides duty free, food and beverage, ground handling, IT and security services.

 History

+TAV was established as a joint venture between Bilkent Holding's Tepe Construction, Akfen, and Airport Consulting Vienna in 1997.

 In October 2011, TAV Airports was put for sale for €2 billion, with Credit Suisse handling the bid process.
 On March 12, 2012, TAV announced the planned sale of 38% of the firm's issued share capital to the group Aéroports de Paris for a total consideration of US$874 million.
 The sale value was determined based on the 32% premium of the company's latest closing price.
 The two companies provide service for 180 million passengers at 37 airports in total.
-Board Member and President & CEO Sani Sener continued in his position.
+Board Member and President & CEO Sani Şener continued in his position.

 In January 2015, TAV Airports won the bid on the $1.1 billion project to increase Bahrain International Airport's capacity from 4 to 14 million, with a 51-month engagement to build it.
 In October 2015, TAV Airports won a 20-year lease of the Milas–Bodrum Airport with the bid price of €717 million.
 In the US, TAV made an entry by winning the bid for the duty-free areas of the George Bush Intercontinental Airport.

-In January 2016, Sani Sener, CEO of TAV Airports Holding, announced its intention to penetrate the Iranian market.
+In January 2016, Sani Şener, CEO of TAV Airports Holding, announced its intention to penetrate the Iranian market.
 As of August 2016, TAV Airports was in negotiation with the Cuban government to create a consortium along with the French company Bouygues for the expansion and management of La Havana's José Martí International Airport.
 The deal would also include the development of the San Antonio de los Baños Airfield.

 Activities

 In addition to operating 15 airports, TAV is involved in duty-free sales, food and beverage services, ground handling services, information technologies, security, and operation services.

 In 2010, 55% of the firm's consolidated revenues were non-aviational.
-It generated 753 million Euro consolidated revenues.
+It generated €753 million consolidated revenues.
 The company's shares have been listed on the Istanbul Stock Exchange since February 23, 2007, under the "TAVHL" ticker symbol.